-Heredia has some trendy tourist locations, the La Paz Waterfall Gardens and the Braulio Carrilo National Park and studying there would give you the opportunity to see them.
-But don’t get caught up in the touristy stuff, make sure you spend time with the locals as well.
-If you are interested in studying agriculture or earth sciences, Heredia is a great place to study.
+Heredia has several trendy tourist locations such as the La Paz Waterfall Gardens and the Braulio Carrilo National Park.
+Studying here would give you the opportunity to see them all.
+But don’t get caught up in the touristy stuff; make sure you spend time with the locals as well.
+If you are interested in studying agriculture or earth sciences, Heredia is a great place to go.

 For an authentic Costa Rican experience, San Ramón is a great choice.
 The area is still steeped in the traditions and customs from the past.
-It’s a great place to really immerse yourself in the culture, practice your Spanish, and really learn.
-San Ramón is a great college town, full of education and learning.
+It’s a fantastic place to immerse yourself in the culture and practice your Spanish.
+San Ramón is a college town, making it a hub of activity for young people.
 There are regular art exhibits, festivals, and a museum, all of which set this small town apart from the others in the country.

 Exiles from the capital city founded San Ramón.
 It’s known as “the city of poets and presidents” where intellectuals and free-thinkers flock.
-It is also a short, 45-minute drive from the each.
+It is also a short 45-minute drive from the beach.
 In keeping with the feel of San Ramón’s authenticity, Playa Dona Ana is a Tican family beach.

 For anyone interested in a cooler tropical area to study, consider Monteverde.
 It may not have the bombastic volcanos or sunny beaches that attract tourists, but there is plenty to do and see here.
 Plus, there’s the added bonus of fewer bugs and cooler temperatures, which can make a huge difference depending on which semester you study abroad.

-Monteverde is a small town that often attracts science and environmental studies students.
-There’s so much to explore and between the rainforest and the nearby dry tropical plains.
-The mishmash of cultures in Monteverde might also interest those in the social sciences as well; the Quaker influences combined with the cowboy culture brings a lot of interesting conversation starters.
+Monteverde is a small town that often draws in science and environmental studies students.
+There’s so much to explore here with the rainforest and the nearby dry tropical plains.
+The mishmash of cultures in Monteverde might also interest those in the social sciences as well; the Quaker influences combined with the cowboy culture create a lot of interesting conversation starters.

 Natural beauty is a theme you often see throughout Costa Rica, and the Nicoya Peninsula is no different.
 Samara is a popular beach town, frequented by vacationers and tourists, but also enjoyed by locals.
-But because of the long length of the beach, it never really feels crowded.
+Despite that, the long length of the beach means it never really feels crowded.

 The area is a great place for students who are seeking a natural and authentic Costa Rican experience.
 There’s enough to do without it being overwhelming.
 Organic markets, health food stores, and naturopathy are very popular here.
 It’s an excellent place for studying and learning, without the hustle and bustle of a big city like San Jose, but close enough to get there if you need to.

 On the west coast of the country is a well-known city, Montezuma.
 It’s quite the vacation and tourist location, and still not too far from San Jose.
-Students like being close to the beach and the nightlife that comes with it.
-They also really like the surfing in the area.
+Past students have liked being close to the beach and the nightlife that comes with it.
 Yoga is incredibly popular in town and is a great way to relieve the stress that comes with studying and learning a new culture.

 You can't go wrong with studying in any of these cities in Costa Rica.
 And if you're struggling to decide, some programs incorporate more than one town into their curriculum.
 Get out there and explore!